Quantum Bayes Classifiers and Their Application in Image Classification: Image Classification Based on QBCs

 For image classifications using a na\"{\i}ve QBC, if each pixel of the image is taken as a node of a Bayesian network, the network will be very complex.
 For example, a 28*28 image requires 784 nodes to represent the network.
 Although $n$ qubits can form a feature space with a dimension of $2^n$, the resources required for the quantum Bayesian networks are still relatively large.
-In addition, considering the complex relationship of interdependence among features, the complexity of Bayesian networks will continue to increase, which hinders the implementation of QBCs on current NISQ devices.
+In addition, considering the complex relationship of interdependence among feature's attributes, the complexity of Bayesian networks will continue to increase, which hinders the implementation of QBCs on current NISQ devices.

-To reduce computational complexity and effectively utilize image features for classification, we propose the local feature sampling method.
-This method aims to obtain a small number of local key features from images.
+To reduce computational complexity and utilize features effectively for classification, we propose the local feature sampling method.
+This method aims to obtain a small number of local key attributes from an image.
 For image classification, background pixels shared by some images might not provide useful information for accurate classification by Bayes classifiers.
-The local feature sampling method can reduce the number of feature nodes in Bayesian networks, decrease the scale and computational complexity of QBCs, and diminish the influence of quantum noise, which is beneficial for the experimental implementation of quantum circuits.
+The local feature sampling method can reduce the number of attribute nodes in Bayesian networks, decrease the scale and computational complexity of QBCs, and diminish the influence of quantum noise, which is beneficial for the experimental implementation of quantum circuits.

-As for data preprocessing, the local feature sampling method is illustrated in Fig. \ref{fig-5}, which is performed as follows. \begin{enumerate} \item \textbf{Local sampling and average pooling}.
+As for data preprocessing, the local feature sampling method is illustrated in Fig. \ref{fig-6}, which is performed as follows. \begin{enumerate}[(1)] \item \textbf{Local sampling and average pooling}.
 Using a convolution operation on the sampling block and the convolution kernel, an image is locally sampled according to the specified block size (convolution kernel size).
-Next, the appropriate average pooling value $x'_i$ of the feature node $x_i$ in the Bayesian network is obtained by applying average pooling \cite{YuWang-424}.
+Next, the appropriate average pooling value $x'_i$ of the attribute node $x_i$ in the Bayesian network is obtained by applying average pooling \cite{YuWang-424}.